httmako/spuria/README.md

   -maxratelimit int
         requests allowed per URL per minute, 0 = infinite (default 10) -nostop
-        do not stop when encountering an error in the GET parameter replacement -port int
+        do not stop when encountering an error in the parameter replacement -port int
         port to listen on (default 4870)
   -replaceparam
-        replace GET parameters starting with $ inside the bash script -replaceregex string
+        replace GET parameters starting with $ inside the bash script, POST body will be replacing $body -replaceregex string
-        regex for allowed GET parameter replacing characters (default "^[ a-zA-Z0-9/-]*$") -returnresult
+        regex for allowed parameter replacing characters (default "^[ a-zA-Z0-9/-]*$") -returnresult
         returns the command output in the http response, default is OK/ERR for 200/500 response body -routes ./routes.csv